-ROAD CYCLING begin on flat roads, short distances.
+ROAD CYCLING begin on flat roads and go for short distances initially.

-RUNNING should be avoided for 4 - 6 weeks because of the high impact and shock forces transmitted.
+RUNNING should be avoided for 4 to 6 weeks after your arthroscopy because of the high impact and shock forces transmitted.

-HIGH IMPACT SPORTS specific training can be introduced after 6 weeks.
+HIGH IMPACT SPORTS: specific training can be introduced after 6 weeks.